HidekiAI/ML-manga109-OCR/training/text_detection/README.md

 # Text Detection

+Firstly, I want to clarify the differences as I understand it, between 'classification' and 'object detection'.
+In a nutshell, 'object detection' can classify multiple objects (i.e. an image is of 2 men and 3 dogs).

+Next, I'm not quite familiar with all the formats the smart people of the ML world are used to, but one format that caught my eyes were Microsoft COCO format, in which the annotations of Manga109 resembles quite strongly with.
+I cannot afford to use Azure AI, but if you can afford it, look into [COCO Format Conversion](https://github.com/manga109/manga109-demos/tree/master/coco-format-conversion) tool by the smart folks from manga109.

-Initially, I had started my path towards [TensorFlow Object Detection](https://github.com/tensorflow/models/tree/master/research/object_detection) model, but it turns out they have become deprecated and the README suggested I'd either use [TensorFlow Vision](https://github.com/tensorflow/models/tree/master/official/vision) or [Google Scenic](https://github.com/google-research/scenic).
+Initially, I had started my path towards [TensorFlow Object Detection](https://github.com/tensorflow/models/tree/master/research/object_detection) model, but it turns out they have become deprecated and the README suggested I'd either use [TensorFlow Vision](https://github.com/tensorflow/models/tree/master/official/vision) or [Google Scenic](https://github.com/google-research/scenic), and follow the the [Import COCO files from elsewhere](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/how-to/model-customization?tabs=studio#import-coco-files-from-elsewhere) section as your starting point.

 After few minutes of head-scratching and dice-throwing, I've began my new paths towards TF-Vision mainly because: